Marriages & Partnerships

 How long will the ceremony last?

 A simple ceremony will last between 15 and 20 minutes.
-If you want to personalise the full ceremony with readings and take photographs it can last up to around 30 minutes.
+If you want to personalise the full ceremony with readings and take photographs it can last around 30-40 minutes.
 If you’ve booked your ceremony at a Register Office, you will have a 45 minute time slot.
 If you choose to get married at an approved venue you will have a booked time for the ceremony itself.
 You can then be more flexible with your time after the ceremony for the rest of your celebrations.

 Can we write our own vows?

-You do have to say the legal vows (the declaration and contracting words) during your marriage ceremony, but you can add your own words if you want to.
+You do have to say the legal vows (the declaration and contracting words) during your marriage ceremony, but you can add your own words if you want to and have opted for the Full Ceremony.
 You don’t have to repeat any vows aloud for a civil partnership, but have the option to speak the legal wording and your own vows.
 Let us have a copy of your personalised vows in advance so we can build them into the ceremony.
+They need to be non-religious in nature, and appropriate for solemnising a union.

 Can we have a religious ceremony?